OfficeDev/office-js-docs-pr/docs/concepts/duplicate-legacy-metaos-add-ins.md

 > [!TIP]
 > For information about converting an existing add-in to use the unified manifest, see [Convert an add-in to use the unified manifest for Microsoft 365](../develop/convert-xml-to-json-manifest.md).

 After you've created a version of your add-in that uses the unified manifest, you must link the existing add-in and the app built using the unified manifest to ensure users never see two copies of the add-in UI inside of Outlook.
-Use the following steps:
+Use the following steps.

 1. Scroll to the extension object in the "extensions" array.
 1. Create an "alternatives" array property, if there isn’t one already.